Aude: Landscapes

 Each natural region of the Aude has its own particular landscape.
 In the east, lagoons or coastal lakes separate land and sea.
 These were formed by accumulations of sediments carried down by the rivers Aude, Orb and Hérault.
 There are many such lakes of brackish water.
 This environment is demanding for flora and fauna, as it suffers from the rigours of sea, sun, dryness and floods.
 Halophile (i.e., salt-loving) plants grow there.
 The area is also noted for the pink flamingo and the white stilt.

 Inland to the west, shrub and scrub dominate the landscape of the drylands of the Aude and the Corbières Massif.
 This landscape is the result of forest clearance, maintained by the raising of livestock.
 The flora is varied and characterized by many species of orchids.
 The Sault countryside is dominated by beech groves and fir plantations up to the mountains.
 These forests are known for their mushrooms, and have a rich flora and fauna, including the Pyrenean lily, the euproctis moth and horsetail of the woods.

 To the north and west, the Black Mountain country is made up of forests of oak and beech.
 The Lauragais is a wooded landscape where grain farming has shaped the hills.
 There are bodies of water like the Lac de la Ganguise.
 Finally, the high valley of the Aude, otherwise called the Razès, consists of a riparian forest made of beech, alder, poplar or ash.
 It includes some peatlands that are very rare in southern France.

 Geology

 The landscapes of Aude can be explained by its geology.
 In the south, there are sedimentary rocks folded during the formation of the Pyrenees.
 To the north and centre of Aude, the sedimentary rocks are less folded.
 At the extreme east, near the Mediterranean, the rocks are carved by normal collapse faults which are due to the opening of the Golfe du Lion.

 In the north, the Black Mountain and Minervois consist of schist and marble, forming the southern edge of the Massif Central.
 These ancient rocks are over 300 million years old and were deformed by the formation of the Hercynian chain.
-The Montagne d'Alaric (Alaric's Mountain) is an antiform fold in the shape of a vault and made of limestone.
+The Montagne d'Alaric (Alaric's Mountain) near Carcassonne is an antiform fold in the shape of a vault and made of limestone.